mattdebont/terraform-aws-examples/cloudfront-apigateway-lambda/README.md

     terraform init --backend-config=backend/backend.production.tfvars

-Where in this case the envname would be production, so you would start the process using;

-    make apply --ENVNAME production --ENVTYPE production

-or a similar.

 N.B.
 You will need to have a blank backend providers block in your terraform code, this will be in the providers.tf file i.e.;

     terraform {
         backend "s3" {
         }
     }

+## How to run

+Where in this case the envname would be production, so you would start the process using;

+    make apply --ENVNAME production --ENVTYPE production

+or a similar.